 Chocolate Cream Drops

 Valentine’s Day is all about chocolate!
 At least for me, that is my favorite thing to indulge in during this sweet holiday.
 So I created these Chocolate Cream Drops for an easy Valentine's Day candy that you can make in no time.
-These Chocolate Cream Drops are decadent but incredibly light, I know you will love them.
+These Chocolate Cream Drops are decadent but incredibly light, I know you will love them!

 Why You'll Love This Recipe

-Easy Homemade Candy: I love this simple homemade chocolate candy recipe; it is so good!
+• Easy Homemade Candy: I love this simple homemade chocolate candy recipe; it is so good!
 These Chocolate Cream Drops are like chocolate buttercream candies, but instead of rolling them into balls, I use a piping bag and pipe out little dollops.
 The inside is also way more creamy and light than traditional chocolate buttercream candies, making them a decadent chocolate dessert!

-5 Ingredients: These Chocolate Cream Drops only have 5 ingredients!
-This is a simple homemade chocolate candy that is a no bake dessert with minimal ingredients and effort.
+• No Bake Dessert: This is a simple homemade chocolate candy that is a no bake dessert with minimal ingredients and effort, just like Homemade Cherry Marshmallows.

-Light & Creamy: These Chocolate Cream Drops are in credibly light!
+• Light & Creamy: These Chocolate Cream Drops are in credibly light!
 Delaney says they remind him of chocolate mousse that is dipped in dark chocolate.
 So, while they are incredibly indulgent they won't leave you feeling like you ate too much.
 That is part of what I love about them, as one is the perfect end to a meal.
 They are so rich and chocolatey that it satisfies my chocolate craving and I don't need anything else.
 Give them a try, I hope you like them as much as we do!

 Ingredients